-Listed below are the requirements for application and admissions into the RCS PhD program.
-If you have any questions or concerns about these requirements please contact the program office, firstname.lastname@example.org.
+Listed below are the requirements for application and admission into the RCS PhD program.
+If you have any questions or concerns about these requirements, please contact the program.

-- A Master’s of Science Degree is required to apply to this program.
-Accepted degree areas included: Clinical Embryology, Biology, Molecular Biology, Developmental Biology, Reproductive Sciences, or Biochemistry.
-Other Master’s of Science Degrees may be acceptable, contact the program office to inquire, email@example.com
+- Have a Master of Science degree in one of the following areas: Clinical Embryology, Biology, Molecular Biology, Developmental Biology, Reproductive Sciences or Biochemistry.
+Other Master of Science Degrees may be acceptable; contact the program to inquire.

-- Prerequisites: Have successfully completed a Master's in Clinical Embryology and Andrology - OR- in an acceptable master’s, one (1) semester of each of the following:
+- Prerequisites: Have successfully completed a master's in Clinical Embryology and Andrology or in an acceptable master’s with one semester of each of the following: